-Jerry Harder, Chair
+Jerry Harder, Treasurer

 Jerry Harder has a bachelors degree in history and economics from Vanderbilt University.
 He studied history and economics at the Unversity of North Carolina at Chapel Hill.
 In the 1960s, he became invoved in the antiwar movement during the Vietnam War.
 He has continued to be involved in peace issues as well as economic justice issues.
 He is currently the Treasurer of the United Nations Association, Cordell Hull Chapter.